digitalyoshixi/phla11/content/index.md

 - [[Metaethics Flow Chart]]
 - [[Non-Cognitivism]]
 # Questions
 - Why does the atheist deny all facts?
-Do they deny facts like
+Do they deny facts that have nothing to do with god aswell?
+- What does a substantive moral claim even mean?
+- What does a positive first order moral fact mean?
+-